This is #1 in an ever-growing series of answers to frequently-asked questions about touring bikes.

 Some parts of a bike are relatively impervious to wear and tear; generally the big, chunky metal bits that don’t move much.
 Some parts will wear slowly with use, and other parts will wear relatively quickly and predictably in the grand scheme of things – usually parts that are designed to be replaced.

 On very long tours, it helps to think of some of these parts as consumable items; in particular tyres and brake pads or blocks.
 Just like a car, parts of a bike can and do wear out.
 Just like a car, these parts can be individually repaired or replaced when it happens.
 Touring is no different in this respect.
 That’s why you’ll be packing a fix-everything toolkit specific to your bike.

 For short- and medium-length tours, buying a good quality bike is partly about being confident that the ‘wearing’ parts are durable enough in the first place to last the duration of the tour.
 For long-term tours, it is more about knowing that the consumable parts are ones that can either be sourced and replaced on the road, either at bike shops or carried as spares, depending on the availability of bike shops on your route.

 It’s usually also in the touring bike buyer’s interests that the ‘non-wearing’ parts are strong enough to last indefinitely with minimal maintenance.
-These are things like frames themselves, gear shifters and brake levers, luggage racks, cranks (pedal arms), saddle, and so on; things that notwithstanding an accident should essentially last forever.
+These are things like frames themselves, gear shifters and brake levers, luggage racks, cranks (pedal arms), saddle, and so on; things that – with occasional servicing and notwithstanding an accident – should essentially last forever.

 Tied up with durability is simplicity.
 The bicycle, of course, is an inherently simple machine to begin with, depending upon tried and tested principles that have not changed in a century.
 But today’s bicycle manufacturers have become very adept at introducing additional complexity at various points in the basic design.